Manganosl/NotePulse-Engine/README.md

 - Sustain splashes
 - Compatibility with Psych 1.0 charts
 - Possibility to force the camera to look at Girlfriend without being a gf section
-- CNE ahh FPS counter (To change build field, add "engineName" to your mod's JSON with a string containing the name you want)
 - Results screen
 - Play as opponent
 - Camera movement on note hit